GCuser99/SeleniumVBA/README.md

 <img src="https://github.com/GCuser99/SeleniumVBA/blob/main/src/references.png" width="300" height="200">`

-3. Or alternatively... download the zipped Excel file seleniumvba_vx.x.x.zip - it is setup and ready to go...
+3. Or alternatively... download the zipped Excel file seleniumvba_vx.x.zip - it is setup and ready to go...
 4. Download WebDrivers into same directory as the Excel file (each driver should be same major version as corresponding browser)

    Edge: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/